Redirecting stdout and stderr

 Start-Process D:\setup.exe -ArgumentList "/ConfigurationFile=C:\ConfigurationFile.ini" -RedirectStandardOutput "C:\sqlout.txt" -RedirectStandardError "C:\sqlerr.txt" -PassThru -Wait

-is simply the arguments that are to be passed to the executable, -RedirectStandardOutput
+The -ArgumentList is simply the arguments that are to be passed to the executable, -RedirectStandardOutput and

 Further details can be found on the Start-Process documentation page on the Microsoft TechNet site.